What type of content do you primarily create?

 The main Voice Memos screen shows all your recordings.
 To play a recording, just tap it.
 You can also edit or delete recordings by selecting them and using the available options.

-You can adjust playback speed, remove silence, or enhance audio quality to polish up your final product.
-The enhance audio feature in Voice Memos can automatically improve your recording's clarity by reducing background noise and enhancing your voice.
+You can adjust playback speed, remove silence, or improve sound quality to polish up your final product.
+You can also tap the three-dot menu and select “Enhance Recording,” which reduces background noise and echo.

 To trim your recording, tap the More Actions button, then tap “Edit Recording.”
 Tap the Trim button at the top right, then drag the yellow trim handles to enclose the section you want to delete or keep.